lchristmann/waffle-dashboard/README.md

 ![screenshot of the waffle dashboard](docs/screenshots/dashboard.png) _Check out the [docs/screenshots](docs/screenshots) folder._

+> Please star the repository if you find this project useful - it helps me understand how many people rely on it when making changes.

 ## Table of Contents <!-- omit in toc -->

 - [Get the Waffle Dashboard](#get-the-waffle-dashboard)